tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/enhancement-management-process.md

 # Process: Enhancement Management

-# Defines the consolidated process for managing enhancements through their complete lifecycle.
+# Defines the consolidated process for managing enhancements through their complete lifecycle, including identification, prioritization, and suggestion.

 ## Goal: Provide a streamlined approach for identifying, prioritizing, and implementing enhancement opportunities across all cycle types.